bjendyk/express-pouchdb-memleak/README.md

 ## Setting up

-Run `npm install` to install the dependencies.
+Run `npm install` to install the required dependencies.

 ## Running

 Create a database by uncommenting line 28 in index.js and run `node index`.
 Stop the server, remove or comment back line 28 and run the server again.
+Make sure that **dbs/** directory contains the **abc** database.

 ## Generating traffic

-ab -k -c 10 -n 20000 http://localhost:1234/dbs/abc/_changes
+`ab -k -c 10 -n 20000 http://localhost:12345/dbs/abc/_changes`

 ## Output